lfn-cnti/bestpractices/charter.md

 **Best Practices** - defining cloud native and Kubernetes native best practices for telecom networking.

-**Test Suite** - developing a vendor neutral and open source testing catalog that can be used to validate a CNF's adherence to community defined best pratices.
+**Test Suite** - developing a vendor neutral and open source testing catalog that can be used to validate a CNF's adherence to community defined best practices.

 **Certification** -  developing an open source and vendor neutral cloud native networking certification program where open and closed source networking applications can be certified.